363: What Bloggers Need to Know About Google Analytics 4 with Alison Bechdol

 Alison Bechdol: Yes.
 So how this kind of goes, and if you actually go into your admin, which is that nice little icon on bottom left.
 So left-hand corner or left-hand side, that column is going to be your account.
 You’re going to maintain your account.
 So your account is essentially your parent organization or the overall account.
 That center column is your property, so right now properties are differentiated by domain is what we like to essentially have those separated out as.
 So right now, Universal Analytics is on the property level.
 The next one on the right-hand side are views.
 So views are related to the Universal Analytics and that’s just going to be different reporting views of that property.
 So when you go ahead to create a new analytics or GA4 property, that’s going to be in your center column.
 So when you see it there, honestly, I think it’s just the buttons.
 The top call to action right underneath there is upgrade a GA4 or add a GA4.

-Alison Bechdol: So, that’s what you’ll you’ll want to do.
+Alison Bechdol: So, that’s what you’ll want to do.
 It’ll talk you through exactly how to go through and create that property, how it’s differentiating things.
 Again, there’s a lot of different terminology that we’re seeing here.
 Instead of having this property installed, we’re calling it a web stream or different data streams is how we’re getting the information from one place to analytics.
 Reason we call it that way is again, if you have a website and an app, you might have two data streams going into that one property.
 But again, if you just have a website, totally fine.
 Just want to make sure you have that GA4 property with your data stream to the website implemented there.
 So you can start getting that data populating.

 Bjork Ostrom: So I see when I look at Food Blogger Pro.
 We have a few different properties, but the two that are worth mentioning are foodbloggerpro.com.
 And that’s where, and you can see underneath it’s a little bit weird to hear this on a podcast, but if people are following along.
 Underneath foodbloggerpro.com, the tag is UA dash and then a number, so Universal Analytics.
 And then underneath that, there’s one foodbloggerpro.com.com-ga4.
 When I click into that, then we have GA4.
 And this is really important to point out where you can have… What I hear you saying is you can have both Universal Analytics and GA4 active at the same time, and there’s no harm.
 There’s probably only benefit in getting Google Analytics 4 up and running sooner because you can’t merge those.
 So there’ll be a start date.
 And that start date will be the date that you get Google Analytics 4 up and running.
 And you won’t have any historical data for that in GA4.
 You’ll only be able to go back and look at your Universal Analytics.
 Is that right?